Carl Orff: Personal life

 Born to devout Roman Catholic parents, Orff broke from religious dogma at a young age.
 His daughter tied his break from the church to the suicide of a classmate, and she reported that he did not have her baptized.
 Gertrud Orff said that "he never went to church; to the contrary.
 It was probably the time of inner rebellion against things like that. ...
 He was a religious person, yes.
 But not a person of the church."
-Nevertheless, he wanted to be buried in the Baroque church of the beer-brewing Benedictine priory of Andechs, southwest of Munich; he could see this monastery from his home in Diessen.
+Nevertheless, he wanted to be buried in the Baroque church of the beer-brewing Benedictine priory of Andechs, southwest of Munich; he could see this monastery from his home in Dießen.

 Orff had no desire to follow in his family's military tradition, even as a child.
 He later wrote: "My father [Heinrich Orff] knew that everything soldierly lay far from me and that I could not warm up to it."
 According to Godela Orff, the composer's parents "nevertheless always remained lovingly inclined toward him, even when his way of life did not meet their expectations", and Orff and his sister "were watched over and supported with loving tolerance."
-She also wrote that her father's mother, Paula Orff, always fostered her son's creativity and gave him "the gift of inspiration."
+She also wrote that her father's mother, Paula Orff, always fostered her son's creativity and gave him "the gift of inspiration".
 Orff himself wrote of his mother: "From time immemorial I was a real mother's boy.
 In life's serious and most difficult situations she understood me deeply with her heart, even if her ideas, strongly set in tradition, stood in the way of it."
 Paula Orff died on 22 July 1960, after which Orff's colleague Karl Amadeus Hartmann wrote to him: "I know how intimately bonded you were with your mother, similar to me with mine, and can therefore especially sympathize with the entire gravity of the loss."

 Godela Orff described her relationship with her father as having been difficult at times.
 "He had his life and that was that", she tells Tony Palmer in the documentary O Fortuna.
 Their relationship became especially strained in the late 1940s; they reconciled around the early 1970s.

 Death

 Orff died of cancer in Munich on 29 March 1982, at the age of 86.
-He is buried in the Andechs monastery.
+He is buried in the Andechs Abbey.
 His tombstone bears the Latin inscription Summus Finis (the Ultimate End), taken from the end of his last work, De temporum fine comoedia.